anyaevostinar/anyaevostinar.github.io/classes/201-f25/hw8.md

 This assignment needs to be written in your own handwriting (not typed).
 You can complete it on paper or on a tablet, but it must be hand-written (life in the age of LLMs).
 You will need to submit a PDF to Gradescope, and make sure to select the regions in your PDF that correspond to each solution -- be sure to keep your answers somewhat separated from each other.

+You should always assume that the list should sort from least to greatest.

 ## Core questions

 Complete the following questions for the core requirements.